 On our hurry to the miniature train ride we didn’t get to see in the other large hall properly.
 Station hall is next to the outdoor area so we headed there next to look at the trains.
 These trains are more the ‘luxury’ and travel type.
 It is set out like a train station with a series of long platforms and suitcases waiting by the trains.
 It actually used to be York’s main goods station.

 There are many luxurious saloon carriages to peer in.
 Jamie was a little frustrated as he wasn’t quite tall enough to see in most of them.
 A slightly higher step ledge next to some of the more important carriages could be a good idea for kids here.
 Plus there are trains you can look in, sit in and also at various times of the day there’s a carriage for the kids to be read a story in.
 You can also go on a guided tour of the carriages.

-We also spent a lot of time sat in various places of this hall.
+We also spent a lot of time sat in various places in this hall.
 We were really tiring now from our epic 30 hour visit to York.
 It was time to end our visit and head on over to the ‘working’ train station for our super fast train back home.
 I wouldn’t hesitate to come here again, in fact, I feel nostalgic just writing this post right now.